Rust module

 function except protocol

-, it will set
+, it will set that automatically.

 This function wraps bindgen to simplify creating rust bindings around C